 There are many reasons why running without shoes is good for you.
 For one, it strengthens your feet and legs.
 Running barefoot forces your feet and legs to work harder than they would with shoes on, resulting in stronger muscles.

-Additionally, running without shoes allows your feet to move more naturally, which can help prevent injuries.
+Running without shoes allows your feet to move more naturally, which can help prevent injuries.
 Another reason why running without shoes is good for you is that it can improve your balance and coordination.
 When you run with shoes, the shoes often dictate how your foot strikes the ground.
 This can lead to imbalances in your muscles and joints, and can even contribute to injuries.
 Running barefoot, on the other hand, lets your foot strike the ground however it wants to, which can help improve your balance and coordination.

 Finally, running without shoes can simply be more comfortable for some people.
 If you’re not used to running with shoes, they can be bulky and uncomfortable.
 Running barefoot can help you get used to the feel of running, and can also help you avoid blisters and other issues that can come from running with shoes.